nosoop/SM-TFCustAttr/README.md

 optimal &mdash; I'd highly recommend taking advantage of the native attributes system if you can.
 You can specify your own unique attribute classes and the game won't know the difference.

-The primary difference between the two is that Custom Attributes has no concept of "known" attributes, so you can insert arbitrary keys into items without external configuration (whereas native attributes need to exist in the in-memory schema, hence the injection process).
+The primary difference between the two is that the Custom Attribute Framework core has no concept of "known" attributes, so you can insert arbitrary keys into items without external configuration (whereas native attributes need to exist in the in-memory schema, hence the injection process).

-Custom Attributes was started before extensive research was done on the in-memory schema, hence the "surrogate" method of installing a `KeyValues` handle into an existing attribute.
+The Custom Attribute Framework was started before extensive research was done on the in-memory schema, hence the "surrogate" method of installing a `KeyValues` handle into an existing attribute.

-In the future the Custom Attributes system may be a simple wrapper for native attributes, or just deprecated entirely (likely once string attribute support lands in TF2Attributes proper).
+In the future, the Custom Attributes Framework core may be a simple wrapper for native attributes, or just deprecated entirely (likely once string attribute support lands in TF2Attributes proper).

-Porting Custom Attributes-dependent plugins to native attributes is a fairly easy transition;
-it's a few native function swaps with the TF2Attributes equivalent.
+Porting CAF-based attributes to native ones is a fairly easy transition.
+It's a few native function swaps with the TF2Attributes equivalent, plus defining the attribute classes to be added to the schema.

 [hidden dev attributes plugin]: https://forums.alliedmods.net/showthread.php?t=326853